shubhivermax/loopd/README.md

   - Users can leave comments underneath a post on the post page
   - Each post includes an upvote button on the post page.
     - Each click increases the post's upvotes count by one
-    - Users can upvote any post any number of times

 - [x] **A post that a user previously created can be edited or deleted from its post pages**
   - After a user creates a new post, they can go back and edit the post
   - A previously created post can be deleted from its post page

-The following **optional** features are implemented:

-- [ ] Web app implements pseudo-authentication
-  - Users can only edit and delete posts or delete comments by entering the secret key, which is set by the user during post creation
-  - **or** upon launching the web app, the user is assigned a random user ID.
-It will be associated with all posts and comments that they make and displayed on them
-  - For both options, only the original user author of a post can update or delete it
-- [ ] Users can repost a previous post by referencing its post ID.
-On the post page of the new post
-  - Users can repost a previous post by referencing its post ID
-  - On the post page of the new post, the referenced post is displayed and linked, creating a thread
 - [x] Users can customize the interface
-  - e.g., selecting the color scheme or showing the content and image of each post on the home feed
 - [x] Users can add more characterics to their posts
-  - Users can share and view web videos
-  - Users can set flags such as "Question" or "Opinion" while creating a post
-  - Users can filter posts by flags on the home feed
-  - Users can upload images directly from their local machine as an image file (IMPLEMENTED)
 - [x] Web app displays a loading animation whenever data is being fetched

-The following **additional** features are implemented:

-* [x] There is a home page and links to different pages on the navigation bar (made possible with react router dom)
 * [x] Supabase buckets are used to store user uploaded images directly from their computer

-## Video Walkthrough

-Here's a walkthrough of implemented user stories:
- //Shown at the top

 <!-- Replace this with whatever GIF tool you used! -->
 GIF created with Loom